janjovellanos/SoundCloud/README.md

 * Navigate with continuous music

 ### Technical Implentation Details:
-Shair allows specified user manipulation on content by the watching the current user and matching their identifier with that of a particular entity's -
+Shair allows specified user manipulation on content by watching the current user and matching their identifier with that of a particular entity's -
 ```
     if (song?.userId === user?.id) {
         songEditBtns = (